 Skip to Content

-From time to time the Department of Communities and Justice (DCJ) Housing can ask tenants to move from their home to another social housing property.
+From time to time the Department of Communities and Justice (DCJ) can ask tenants to move from their home to another social housing property.
 We refer to this process as relocating tenants for management purposes.

-Why does DCJ Housing ask tenants to move?
+Why does DCJ ask tenants to move?

 How does the relocation process work?